-Normanby rail corridor construction update - April and May 2024
+Normanby rail corridor construction update - February and March 2025

 Details of work

-The following activities are scheduled to occur between 6:30am and 6:30pm, Monday to Saturday during April and May 2024, weather and construction conditions permitting:
+The following activities are scheduled to occur between 6:30am and 6:30pm, Monday to Saturday during February and March 2025, weather and construction conditions permitting:

-• Removal of redundant structures within the rail corridor
+• Removal of redundant structures within the rail corridor (e.g., electrical mast foundations)

-• Surveying and investigating underground services, such as water, electricity and gas
+• Surveying and investigating underground services, such as water, electricity, and gas

-• Track work and maintenance.
+• Track work and maintenance

-Out of hours work
+Out of Hours Work

 Additional activities will occur outside the project’s normal working hours, as outlined below.